-Several competing stories were told about the circumstances under which Dusan Melic, a twenty-year old Croatian-immigrant steelworker, shot and killed Andrew J. Kelly in East Pittsburgh on Sunday evening, October 4, 1903.
+Two competing stories were told about the circumstances under which Dusan Milic, a twenty-year old Croatian-immigrant steelworker, shot and killed Pittsburgh Police Officer Andrew J. Kelly under the Lincoln Avenue Bridge in East Liberty on Sunday evening, October 4, 1903.

-After the shooting, Melic was apprehended by police.
+After the shooting, Milic was apprehended by police.
 He confessed, claiming he acted in self-defense.
-In addition to arresting Melic, approximately 50 other “foreigners” living in area boarding houses were arrested as part of an anti-immigrant dragnet.
+In addition to arresting Milic, approximately 50 other “foreigners” living in area boarding houses were arrested as part of an anti-immigrant dragnet.

-At trial, Melic’s claim of self-defense was rejected and he was found guilty of first-degree murder on Christmas Day, 1903, the first time a county jury met on that day.
+At trial, Milic’s claim of self-defense was rejected and he was found guilty of first-degree murder on Christmas Day, 1903, the first time a county jury met on that day.

-In February 1904, Melic’s brother, Nicholas, committed assault with intent to kill so that he could be arrested in an effort to be executed with his brother.
+In February 1904, Milic’s brother, Nicholas, committed assault with intent to kill so that he could be arrested in an effort to be executed with his brother.

-Melic’s death sentence was commuted to life by the Board of Pardons on December 21, 1904.
+Milic’s death sentence was commuted to life by the Board of Pardons on December 21, 1904.
 Police officers supported the commutation, saying the case was appropriately manslaughter.
-Dusan Melic was pardoned on March 18, 1915, and released from prison.

 In a tragic addendum to the case, Mary Lugan died of burns sustained in a household accident on March 27, 1904.

-In other versions of the case, Melic is said to have attacked, raped, or threatened to kill Lugan and Kelly is said to have been a uniformed police officer.
+In the other version of the case, Milic is said to have attacked, raped, or threatened to kill Lugan and Kelly is said to have been a uniformed police officer.

 Thanks so much for this.
 Andrew Kelly was my great-great Grandfather, and I’ve been looking for information about his death online for years.
 I knew that he was shot and killed while on duty, and over the years I learned about the general circumstances surrounding his death, but I never knew the specifics.
 This information is invaluable to my genealogy research.
 So, thanks again.